EnterpriseScratchDev/neuro-game-jam/README.md

    - If you changed the server port in `config.json`, use that port instead of `3000`
    - If you're confused about what page to open, look at the text being printed to the terminal.
 One of the first lines will look something like `Game running at http://localhost:3000`.
 Simply copy that URL into your web browser.

+## Running from Source

+To run from source, you must have [Node.js](https://nodejs.org/en/download) installed.

+1. Run `cd game`
+2. Run `npm install` to install the necessary dependencies
+3. Run `npm run start` to start the game
+4. Edit `config.json` to avoid port conflicts, if necessary
+5. Open the game's web page (`http://localhost:3000` by default)

+If this program refuses to release port `3000`, it can be terminated by running `npx kill-port 3000`.
+If you're using a different port, replace `3000` with that number.